 You are able to deny the arrest and court case after it has been sealed with an order of nondisclosure; however, certain non-criminal justice agencies can still view the record.
 For instance, some school districts can still view the records.
 Although the record may still be viewable by certain agencies, the agency will also see that a judge granted an order of nondisclosure, which displays your reform and looks better than just having the record of deferred adjudication.

-Section 19 of the FDIA (Federal Deposit Insurance Act) allows banks and other financial institutions to bar prospective and current employees who have had “Breach of Trust” or "Dishonesty" convictions from jobs that they are otherwise qualified for even if they had the conviction expunged.
+Section 19 of the FDIA (Federal Deposit Insurance Act) permits banks and other financial institutions to bar those who have had “Breach of Trust” or "Dishonesty" convictions from jobs that they may otherwise be qualified for.
+This would apply even if the conviction has been expunged or sealed.

 No. The law prohibits the release, maintenance, dissemination, or use of the expunged records and files to the public. § 411.081(g-2) and (g-3)